bkerler/NANDReader_FTDI/README.md

    human-readable form using the -i (identify chip) command.
 Alternatively an existing file containing ONFI information can be presented in human-readable form, even NAND Reader, using using command -show_onfi filename.

+8. Option to select NAND chip geometry from command line.
+If the ID read from the NAND memory does not match with none of hardcoded list, application does not know how big is memory or how to address memory.
+Sometimes an ID from hardcoded list matches a NAND memory with a completly different geometry.
+   To handle such cases, the -g parameter was introduced requiring an argument in format: pages:addressing:page_mode:main_size:spare_size, where:
+   *pages* is the total number of pages
+   *addressing* is the addressing format, for example "LPsimple5B"
+   *main_size* is the size of main part of page (in bytes)
+   *spare_size* is the size of spare parta of page (in bytes)
+   Read [**Geometry**](Geometry.md) how to use it